mvolkmann/blog/src/swift.md

 The nil coalescing operator in `a ?? b` is shorthand for `a != nil ? a! : b`.

-Swift supports optional chaining so chains of references to optional values (see the "Optionals" section later) do not have to check for nil values.
+Swift supports optional chaining with the `?.` operator so chains of references to optional values (see the "Optionals" section later) do not have to check for nil values.
 See the example in the Structs section.

 ## Functions